 If you’re looking for some fun London excursions and exciting things to do during your stay in the city, there are plenty of places in and around London you can enjoy.

-Take a look at some of our recommendations for London excursions you might be interested in.
+Take a look at some of our recommendations for must see attractions in and around the city.

 Hever Castle is an incredibly well preserved castle, dating back to the 13th century.
 It was Anne Boleyn’s childhood home and hosts regular festivals, jousting tournaments and even has its own water maze.

 St Albans is a lovely place to spend the day.
 You can wander around its impressive cathedral and marvel at the remains of Verulanium, an old Roman town.

 One of the 8 wonders of the world, if you’re keen to get away from the city and like a bit of a drive, Stonehenge is a must.
 Get close to our Neolithic ancestors and uncover a fascinating part of UK history.